SamKustin/CS110-Final-Project/README.md

 **Created by:** Sam Kustin, Adam Nieto, Amy Chen, Melissa Wolff

-This games was created as a final project for CS 110 at Binghamton University in Fall 2015.
+This game was created as a final project for CS 110 at Binghamton University in Fall 2015.
+The game was made using python and requires **pygame** to run

 **Mini Game Mode:**
 Play all three mini games (brick breaker, simon, and snake) in any order you want and as many times as you want.